 B Thomson, General Member

-OCCUPATIONS – Chinese Medicine practitioner – misconduct and discipline – criminal findings – failure by the practitioner to notify the National Board – professional misconduct
+OCCUPATIONS – nurses – misconduct and discipline – criminal conviction of serious criminal offences – failure by the practitioner to notify the National Board where regulatory agencies were aware of the charges immediately after being laid – need for non-review period

 Judgment of